LuisMeloArruda/-ac-basketball/meanings.md

 - semis: Empty if not made in, else "W" or "L"
 - finals: Empty if not made in, else "W" or "L"
 - name: team name as a string
-- min: minutes???
+- min: Minutos jogados no total da temporada
-- attend: ???
+- attend: Total de público (torcedores) ao longo da temporada
-- arena: Arena name
+- arena: noem da arena

 > series_post.csv and teams_post.csv is self-explanatory